Table of Contents

 Customers are warned by Humira’s label that demyelinating diseases of the central and peripheral nervous systems have been linked to the medication.
 Humira may lead to “peripheral neuropathy,” a type of irreversible nerve damage.
 Individuals who have this injury frequently experience numbness, tingling, or persistent, and crippling pain.

-Many people have mentioned neurological adverse effects, including optic neuritis, multiple sclerosis, and Guillain-Barre syndrome.
+Many people have mentioned neurological side effects of Humira including optic neuritis, multiple sclerosis, and Guillain-Barre syndrome.
 With the treatment of Humira, some patients reported having these conditions’ symptoms for the first time, whereas others saw an escalation of their pre-existing symptoms.